dgramop/dhruv.fund/README.md

 I want to bring a culture of saying "yes" to non-academic STEM project funding in the MIX.

 It should't take weeks to request a $50 reimbursement and signatures from the entire GMU finance deparment for a legimiate request for microcontrollers to be denied.

-De-minimis purchases of parts used-and-consumed by a project should not require inventory or on-campus presence.
+De-minimis purchases of parts used-and-consumed by a project should not require on-campus inventory presence.

 ## Why the whole reimbursement thing?
 If I give out a block grant, I can't reallocate that money to another project (if, for example, the recipient(s) loses interest in their project and no longer needs parts)